OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/CopyGeoLayer/CopyGeoLayer.md

 ### Determining Which Attributes to Copy

-* The `IncludeAttributes` parameter is always calculated first.
-The`ExcludeAttributes` parameter is always calculated second.
+* The `IncludeAttributes` parameter is always processed first.
+The`ExcludeAttributes` parameter is always processed second.
 	* The `IncludeAttributes` *selects* all of the GeoLayer's attributes that follow the given patterns.
 By default (`*`) all of the GeoLayer's attributes are included.
 	* The `ExcludeAttributes` *removes* all of the attributes *previously selected from the `IncludeAttributes` parameter* that follow the given patterns.